ArduPilot/ardupilot_wiki/common/source/docs/common-speedybeef405wing.rst

    -  2S - 6S Lipo input voltage with voltage monitoring
    -  90A Cont., 215A peak current monitor
-   -  9V/12/5V, 1.8A BEC for powering Video Transmitter
+   -  9V/12/5V, 1.8A BEC for powering Video Transmitter controlled by GPIO(early bd revs do not have this feature)
    -  4.9V/6V/7.2V, 4.5A BEC for servos
    -  5V, 2.4A BEC for internal and peripherals